-Action 2 may affect safety at sea if weather conditions make fishing more difficult and less safe if the season extends into winter months.
-Action 3 may improve safety by allowing vessels to land at a port closer to their fishing area.
-None of the other actions would force vessels to participate in the fishery under adverse weather or ocean conditions.
+Modifications to the Gulf migratory group king mackerel fishing year for the Eastern and Western Zones under Action 2 may affect safety at sea if weather conditions make fishing more difficult and less safe if the season extends into winter months.
+The transit provisions under Preferred Alternative 3 in Action 3 may improve safety by allowing vessels to land king mackerel at a port closer to their fishing area.
+None of the other actions would force vessels to participate in the king mackerel portion of the CMP fishery under adverse weather or ocean conditions.
 Therefore, no additional safety-at-sea issues would be created.